BeeStation/BeeStation-Hornet/README.md

 ![Open Issues](https://isitmaintained.com/badge/open/BeeStation/BeeStation-Hornet.svg)

 **網頁:** http://beestation13.com

 **官方代碼:** https://github.com/beestation/beestation-hornet

 **百科:** https://wiki.beestation13.com/view/Main_Page

-蜜蜂站 13 is a Chinese translation of the Beestation 13 codebase.
-All Translators are welcome to contribute because I'm not that available.
+**蜜蜂站 13** is a Chinese translation of the Beestation 13 codebase.
+Any translators are welcome to contribute because I'm not that available.

 ## DOWNLOADING